This is No. 3 in the series: #JustKnow, looking at circumventing blocks in deciding what’s best. Others in this series include:

-You need to check your ego is not running amuck.
-Feeding on anxiety, fear, and wishful thinking, and operating from a place of competition and comparison, the ego will limit your intuition.
-Learn more at: How to Distinguish Your Ego from Your True Self.
+You need to check that your ego is not running amuck.
+Feeding on anxiety, fear, and wishful thinking, and operating from a place of competition and comparison, the ego can affect how you distinguish between intuition and instinct.

 Tip: Find new interests to broaden your outlook on things, move past your limitations, and look for opportunities for ah-ha moments.

 Pure intuition gets better with practice.
 See How to Develop a Strong Intuition for the Tough Questions.

 So, gut instincts in relationships can lead you astray.
 But, trust your inner voice – the one guided by intuition.